mikevalenty/tamarack/README.markdown

 >chance to handle the request.
 Chain the receiving objects and pass the request along the
 >chain until an object handles it. -- Gang of Four

-Variations of this pattern are the basis for Servlet Filters, IIS Modules and Handlers and several open source projects that I've used including Sync4J, JAMES, Log4Net and Unity.
-It's an essential tool in OO toolbox and it's key in transforming rigid procedural code into a composable Domain Specific Language.
+Variations of this pattern are the basis for Servlet Filters, IIS Modules and Handlers and several open source projects including Sync4J, JAMES, Log4Net and Unity.
+It's an essential tool in OO toolbox and key in transforming rigid procedural code into a composable Domain Specific Language.

 Show me examples!
 -----------